bertramn/ansible-role-defaults-bug/README.md

-A default value assigned to a variable inside a role changes without any other declaration inside another role.

-I created the [ansible-role-defaults-bug](https://github.com/bertramn/ansible-role-defaults-bug.git) test case on GitHub to demonstrate the exhibited behaviour.
+A full playbook directory structure is required to replicate the issue.
+The test case can be found on GitHub under [bertramn/ansible-role-defaults-bug](https://github.com/bertramn/ansible-role-defaults-bug.git).

 In this test case is a role called `fancy` which defines a default variable `important_var` with the value of `role_path` which is specific to the execution context of each role.
+The variable is only ever defined once in the entire play environment.

-The other role is called `pants` and for the intends of this test will only reference this variable.
+The other role is called `pants` and for the intends of this test will only reference this variable in a debug statement.

+Running the playbook the variable changes its value without any reassignment in the main play or any other role.
+It is also undefined in the main play context.

 ```
 inventory/